Jeidsgn/Dodecahedral_menu/README.md

 ## Project Description

 The **Dodecahedral Menu** offers a unique experience by allowing users to explore my various projects through buttons arranged in the structure of a dodecahedron.
 Each button leads to a link that represents a part of my work, from graphic design to programming, providing intuitive access to my creative contributions.

+### Geometric Inspiration

+The choice of the dodecahedron is not casual.
+Plato considered this figure a symbol of the divine, and its mystical structure translates into the complexity and depth of creativity.

+In this case I had to calculate the location of each vertex of a dodecahedron of radius 1 in a 3d space, and continuously there is the number phi, it is only beautiful...

 ```javascript
 const pentagonCenters = [
     new THREE.Vector3(0, -1.618, 1).multiplyScalar(radius),